wp-plugins/client-proof-visual-editor/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 1.4 =
+* Updated WordPress version tested up to 4.1
+* Cleaned up code and added some comments
+* Fixed the fullscreen button (using TinyMCE's fullscreen mode, not the WordPress Distraction-Free mode.)

+= 1.3 =
+* Updated WordPress version tested up to.

 = 1.2 =
 * Updated code to fix bug with second row of buttons showing up sometimes.